alisher-batmanov/alisher-batmanov.github.io/_pages/teaching.md

 - <span style="color:#001f3d"><strong>ECON 109: Game Theory - Winter 2024, Fall 2023, Summer 2023 ([Evaluations](https://drive.google.com/file/d/1tEylXqEdjgLQCyMhhUfXdZOTjCFfIiJi/view?usp=share_link))</strong></span>
   <span id="econ109-comments">
     "He is one of the most well prepared TAs I've had for any of my lectures and the material covered in discussion sections are really helpful.
-The discussion sections were incredibly helpful and honestly helped me become more interested in the material - Alisher\'s thought process/approaches to the problems were really interesting and insightful throughout the quarter; I usually don\'t submit evaluations for TAs because I hardly interact with them, but I genuinely understood the material thoroughly because of Alisher\'s help.
-His discussions were extremely informative and he made time for those who couldn\'t make it to his original office hours.
+The discussion sections were incredibly helpful and honestly helped me become more interested in the material - Alisher's thought process/approaches to the problems were really interesting and insightful throughout the quarter; I usually don't submit evaluations for TAs because I hardly interact with them, but I genuinely understood the material thoroughly because of Alisher's help.
+His discussions were extremely informative and he made time for those who couldn't make it to his original office hours.
 Would absolutely recommend him to other students."
     <span style="cursor: pointer; text-decoration: underline;" onclick="expand('econ109-comments', 'TA Alisher Batmanov demonstrates genuine care for students, quickly responding to any messages on the class discord.
 He makes discussion sections engaging, both by explaining material and homework, but also by making tangible games and activities for students during discussion.
 He goes the extra mile to provide clear grading guidelines rather than relying solely on Gradescope\'s feedback.
 Overall, it has been an absolute pleasure to have a class with TA Alisher.')">
       <strong>(Expand)</strong>
     </span>